SarahCreager/can-of-books-frontend/README.md

 # Project Name Can-Of-Books

-**Author**: Marquesa Asmussen, Kyle Cohen, and Sarah Creager **Version**: 1.0.4 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Marquesa Asmussen, Kyle Cohen, and Sarah Creager **Version**: 1.0.5 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->
-When the user logs in, this application displays a list of books pulled from the server api, along with a user profile and log out button.
+When the user logs in with Auth0, this application displays a list of books pulled from the server api, along with a user profile and log out button.
 User can add a book, update, and delete books ont he bookshelf.

 ## Getting Started
 <!-- What are the steps that a user must take in order to build this app on their own machine and get it running? -->

-Getting started you will need to install React, React Bootstrap, Axios, express, dotenv, cors.
+Getting started you will need to install React, React Bootstrap, Axios, express, dotenv, cors, Auth0.

 ## Architecture
 <!-- Provide a detailed description of the application design.
 What technologies (languages, libraries, etc) you're using, and any other relevant design information. -->

 Architecture
 Languages used: Javascript, CSS, HTML
-Libraries used: Mongoose, React, React Bootstrap,
+Libraries used: Mongoose, React, React Bootstrap, Auth 0
 Database: MongoDB
 Framework: Express, Node.js
 Cloud Deployment: Netlify, Heroku